Detecting Crashes with Fat-Tail Statistics

 #Maximum-to-Sum ratio

-The Maximum-to-Sum ratio is a direct diagnostic for infinite variance.
+The Maximum-to-Sum ratio is a direct diagnostic for whether extreme observations dominate the second moment.
 For $n$ observations, compute:

-In words: what fraction of the total absolute value comes from the single largest observation?
-If one observation dominates the entire sum, the distribution likely has infinite variance.
-If $R_n$ stays bounded away from zero as $n$ grows, the variance is infinite.
+In words: what fraction of the total squared magnitude comes from the single largest observation?
+If one observation dominates the entire sum of squares, the second moment is not stabilizing.
+If $R_n^{(2)}$ stays bounded away from zero as $n$ grows, that is evidence against a well-behaved finite-variance regime.

 In practice: It detected 31% of drawdowns.